caltechlibrary/command-line-for-librarians/presentation.md

 + Simple automatation is just a list of commands
-    + Copy what you need from your history j+ Save in a text file simple scripts (list of commands)
+    + Copy what you need from your history
+    + Save in a text file simple scripts (list of commands)
 + You can also do complex things
     + Decisions
     + Build functions or use other scripts you've written too